hobbes78/hobbes78.github.io/_posts/2020-02-26-hdv-uh50-review.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UuEw_uNCurA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The image is very crisp, without any blurriness or noticeable compression artifacts.
-And bear in mind this video was probably compressed two times: first in the capture device and then by YouTube.
+And bear in mind this video was probably compressed twice: first in the capture device and then by YouTube.
 In particular, the MGMT videoclip portion surely had previous compressions applied to it before the rendering that was output to HDMI port.

 And what about the encoding details of the generated video file?
 This is the output of running the [ffprobe](https://ffmpeg.org/ffprobe.html) utility: